-After having contacted the OCPM, you can obtain this extract by completing the form below entitled “request with a view to obtaining an extract from the civil register”.
-You can return this by post or e-mail (email@example.com) together with a copy of your identity document and a copy of the first page of the duly completed cantonal form with a view to requesting Swiss citizenship (yellow form).
+After having contacted the OCPM, you can obtain this extract by completing the form entitled “Request with a view to obtaining an extract from the civil register”, available for download below.
+You can send this by letter or by e-mail (@email) with a copy of your identity document and a copy of the first page of the duly completed cantonal form for requesting Swiss naturalisation (yellow form).

 The Civil Registry Office will send you the list of documents to be provided.

-The original documents are sent by post or handed over to the security officer on duty on the ground floor of the Registry Office.
+The original documents are sent by letter or handed over at the counter on the 1st floor.

 If the documents are valid and after payment of all necessary fees, you will receive the extract from the civil register with a view to obtaining citizenship.